Female Bookkeeper

-Bookkeepers occupy one of the most valuable roles in a company serving as that company’s financial manager.
-If your numbers skills and financial thinking have interested you in a career in bookkeeping, how do you become a certified bookkeeper?
+Bookkeepers occupy one of the most valuable roles in a company, serving as that company’s financial manager.
+If your numbers skills and financial thinking have interested you in a career in bookkeeping, here’s everything you need to know about becoming a certified bookkeeper.

 • A GED or high school diploma